 In the digital era, Open Source development takes on strategic importance and enables us to streamline our development processes so that we can achieve continuous delivery.
 In concrete terms, we have created “Fast-IT” teams within a Group entity whose job is to create and launch applications in a span of less than one month for the fastest projects.
 To achieve such levels of agility, they use Open Source technology.

-Free software: a springboard for digital technology in Africa?
+Free software: a digital springboard in Africa?"

 "Free software that is accessible and open to all without restriction will allow us to rapidly prototype business ideas based on components of open and modifiable source codes.
 Young Africans have already created applications from scratch using free software, and this should inspire us and inspire other young people in Guinea to take action."